Effective Date: 25 May 2018

 “You” and “Your” refers to any individual accessing the website.

 www.schoolshrcooperative.co.uk is a website owned and operated by The Schools HR Co-operative Limited (SHRC).
-The SHRC is a specialist provider of education specific HR & recruitment solutions, we provide a range of HR-related services to schools, and recruitment related services to recruiting organisations and job seekers.
+The SHRC is a specialist provider of education specific HR & recruitment solutions, we provide a range of HR-related services to education settings, recruitment-related services to recruiting organisations and job seekers, and Management Information System (MIS) support services to education settings.
 Our Website acts as a medium that enables us to provide such Services, in part or in totality.
 To provide certain services and/or certain aspect of Services, we must process Personal Data including sensitive Personal Data (referred to as ‘special categories of personal data’ for the purpose of this policy) – in doing so, the SHRC may act as data controller or data processor as defined in Data Protection Legislation.

 2. What personal information we collect from you